 A Note to 2019 Applicants:

-APPLICANTS ARE STRONGLY ENCOURAGED TO HAVE PERSONAL STATEMENT, AT LEAST TWO LETTERS OF RECOMMENDATION, MEDICAL SCHOOL TRANSCRIPT AND USMLE STEP 1 SCORES UPLOADED TO ERAS BY OCTOBER 1, 2019 (the remainder of the application including remaining letters of recommendation and Dean’s letter should be uploaded as soon as available).
+APPLICANTS MUST HAVE PERSONAL STATEMENT, AT LEAST TWO LETTERS OF RECOMMENDATION, MEDICAL SCHOOL TRANSCRIPT AND USMLE STEP 1 SCORES UPLOADED TO ERAS PRIOR TO OCTOBER 1, 2019 (the remainder of the application including remaining letters of recommendation and Dean’s letter should be uploaded as soon as available).

 Kaiser San Francisco ObGyn Residency Program’s Vision, Mission, Goals and Aims

 To Improve the health of women, their families and the communities they live in.